milesj/boost/docs/cli.md

 Now that you have the basics of a program, you can set the [bin](https://docs.npmjs.com/files/package.json#bin) field in your `package.json`.
-This should point to the program file you have defined previously, for example, if my program was called `boost`.
+This should point to the program-aware file you have defined previously.
+For example, if my program will be called `boost`.

 ```json
 {